Applications open Dec 5 and close Jan 7

-The Dance Program focuses on technical development in both Ballet and Modern Dance.
-Along with dance technique classes, the program also seeks to develop the students’ creativity through composition and choreography.
+The Dance Program focuses on technical development in the disciplines of ballet and modern dance.
+Along with technique classes, the program seeks to develop the students’ creativity through composition and choreography.

-Daily dance classes are divided between the Ballet and Modern styles of dance throughout the week.
-In these classes, students work on flexibility, proper body placement and alignment, barre and floor exercises, center work, corner work and refinement of technical steps.
-Working to musical accompaniment, students also develop their musicality in connection with dance.
+Daily dance classes are divided between the ballet and modern styles of dance throughout the week.
+In these classes, students work on proper body placement and alignment; flexibility and strength; barre, floor, and centre exercises; as well as presentation and the mastery of technical foundations.
+Working to live musical accompaniment, students also develop their musicality in connection with dance.
 The technique required of students becomes increasingly advanced and complex throughout the course of the program.
-Students also learn the appropriate dance terminology connected with the technical steps.
+Students also learn the appropriate dance terminology that grounds their technique.

-Students explore their choreographic abilities through the study of the basic elements of dance, composition exercises and the creation of individual and group choreographic works.
-Beginning with the basic elements (e.g. flow, space, time, levels), students experiment with combining these elements in sequences.
-Through improvisation, students use these elements to vary established patterns or to develop an idea or theme.
-Through performance and creation, students begin to develop an aesthetic consciousness and the ability to express themselves and effectively project their ideas to an audience.
+Students further their choreographic abilities through the study of the basic elements of dance, composition exercises, and the creation of individual and group choreographic works.
+Beginning with the basic elements of dance (i.e. body, space, time, energy, relationship), students learn to combine these elements in original sequences and to develop rich ideas and themes.
+Through creation, improvisation and performance, students begin to develop an aesthetic consciousness and the ability to express themselves while effectively projecting their ideas to an audience.

 DANCE HISTORY and THEORY

-Other important topics covered in Dance include safety in dance, physical well-being and leading a healthy lifestyle.
+Other important topics covered in the dance curriculum include safety in dance, physical well-being, transferring skills beyond the studio, community outreach and leading a balanced lifestyle.

-Candidates and their parents will be notified by the audition panel of the time for their Small Group Dance Class/Interview at the end of the Large Group Dance Class.
-It will most likely occur on the two days following the first or Large Group Dance Class (excluding Saturdays and Sundays).
+At the end of the large dance audition, candidates and their parents will be notified by the audition panel of the time for their small dance audition + interview.
+In most cases, this will occur within two days (excluding Saturdays and Sundays).

 Please note: Students are required to submit a photo of themselves in the dance clothes mentioned below (hair done) standing in 1st position with their arms in bras-bas.
-Please include this as part of the 'Forms' package you will submit before Tuesday, January 9th (see the forms tab at the top for more information).
+The photo should be no smaller than 4X6 inches.
+Please include this as part of the 'Forms' package you will submit before January 7th, 2020 (see the forms tab at the top for more information).

 Large Group Dance Class (1 ½ hrs)

-Applicants will be led through a series of movements, exercises and barre work by a teacher as the audition panel judges them for ability and potential in dance.
+Applicants will be led by a teacher through a series of barre, centre and stretching exercises while the audition panel assesses them for ability and potential in dance.
 In particular, the students will be evaluated on the following criteria:

 - Kinaesthetic awareness